 Tesla’s best salespeople are their own customers.
 The EV manufacturer greatly benefits from positive word-of-mouth and glowing PR articles serving as ambassadors to the Tesla brand.
 This enables Tesla to minimize their advertising spending.
 By focusing on their products, Tesla has been able to generate a consistently increasing number of sales and a loyal customer base – a powerful combo to have faith in the automaker’s long-term success potential.

-Tesla’s technology and product development strategy fuels the automaker’s capacity to produce and market brilliant and innovative cars.
+Tesla’s technology and product development strategy fuel the automaker’s capacity to produce and market brilliant and innovative cars.
 Without its strong focus on technology and product development, Tesla’s products wouldn’t stand out the way they do.
 Tesla’s $4.1 billion investment in designing, developing, testing, and perfecting its EV product-line has enabled the company to attract a cult-like following.
-By focusing on their own path, Tesla eliminated its competition and created its own market for electrically-powered vehicles.
+By focusing on its own path, Tesla eliminated its competition and created its own market for electrically-powered vehicles.

 Mastering product launches to generate awareness